Marine Pilot Transfer Winching Accident

 On the day of this occurrence the sea temperature was 10.3ºC according to US Coast Guard data in the NTSB Public Docket.

-Very surprisingly, for an aircraft operating low and frequently hovering, N361CR is not equipped with emergency floats.
+Very surprisingly, for an aircraft operating low and frequently hovering over water, N361CR is not equipped with emergency floats.

 The marine pilots also wear a ‘self-inflating floatation coat’ (according to past press reports) which, is not compatible with a helicopter underwater escape (see this fatal accident were a marine auto-inflate life jacket trapped the pilot of a fish spotting helicopter).

 UPDATE 28 April 2017: This article is referenced in the Royal College of Art (RCA) & Lloyd’s Register Foundation Safety Grand Challenge: Safe Ship Boarding & Thames Safest River 2030